-3.4 Graphical primitives
+4.3 Graphical primitives

 The graphical primitives polygons, rectangles and ellipses are based on the corresponding elements from SVG.
 For lines, arcs and general path primitives, we basically reuse the curve element from the layout extension.
-There is however one difference to the Curve datatype from the layout extension.
+There is however one difference to the Curve data type from the layout extension.
 Whereas Point objects in the layout extension could only contain absolute values for their coordinates, Point objects in the render extension can contain relative coordinate values.
-Since polygons are very similar to general path primitives, we also make use of the Curve datatype to specify polygons in the render extension.
+Since polygons are very similar to general path primitives, we also make use of the Curve data type to specify polygons in the render extension.

-All graphical primitives have some attributes in common that specify some drawing properties.
-As mentioned in the Colors and Gradients section, each graphical primitive has a stroke attribute that defines the color curves and outlines of geometric shapes are drawn.
+All graphical primitives have attributes in common that specify some drawing properties.
+As mentioned in the "Colors and gradients" section, each graphical primitive has a stroke attribute that defines the color used for curves and outlines of geometric shapes.
 In addition to that, the stroke-width attribute specifies the width of the stroke and the stroke-dasharray is a list of numbers that specifies the lengths of dashes and gaps that are used to draw the line.
-The individual numbers in the list are seperated by kommas.
-In addition to those attributes, ellipses, polygons, ellipses, curves and rectangles have an attribute called fill that specifies the fill style of those elements.
-The fill style can either be a hexadecimal color value or the id of a ColorDefinition object or a GradientDefinition object.
-Instead of specifying a color or gradient name, 'none' can be specified.
-E.g. if you want to have some shape unfilled, specify a fill value of 'none'.
-Additionaly an attribute called fill-rule can be used to specify how the shape should be filled.
-Allowed values for fill-rule are nonzero which is the default, evenodd or inherit.
-For a detailed description on how those attributes work, we would like to refer you to the corresponding documentation in the SVG spec.
-As time permits we will add our own documentation eventually.
+The individual numbers in the list are separated by commas.

+In addition to those attributes, ellipses, polygons, curves and rectangles have an attribute called fill that specifies the fill style of those elements.
+The fill style can either be a hexadecimal color value or the id of a ColorDefinition object or the id of a GradientDefinition object.
+Instead of a color or gradient id, 'none' can be specified which means that the object is unfilled.

+Additionally, an attribute called fill-rule can be used to specify how the shape should be filled.
+Allowed values for fill-rule are:

+- nonzero (default), - evenodd or

+• inherit.

+For a detailed description on how those attributes work in detail, we would like to refer you to the corresponding documentation in the SVG specification.
+As time permits we will add our own documentation.

 Another attribute that all graphical primitives have in common is the transform attribute.
 This attribute can be used to specify a six element matrix which corresponds to a affine transformation matrix.
 The details are described in the section called "Transformations" below.

-GraphicalPrimitive1D inherits from $SBase$

-stroke : string {use="optional"}

-stroke-width : string {use="optional"}

-stroke-dasharray : double[1] {use="optional"}

-transform : string {use="optional"}

-GraphicalPrimitive2D inherits from GraphicalPrimitive1D fill : string {use="optional"} fill-rule : string {use="optional" default="nonzero"}
+GraphicalPrimitive1D inherits from SBasestroke: string {use="optional"}stroke-width: string {use="optional"}stroke-dasharray: double[1..] {use="optional"}transform: string {use="optional"} fill : string {use="optional"} fill-rule : string {use="optional" default="nonzero"} '''